-Over 80% habitually gain a grade A or A\ in Photography
+Over 80% habitually gain a grade A or A in Photography In 2022, 37 Art students gained an A Results, as well as the experience, are exceptional!

 This is a highly exciting, creative and successful course.
-Over the last number of years on average over 85% of participants have gained an A\ or A grade.
+Over the last number of years on average over 80% of participants have gained an A or A grade.
 It is therefore one of the most successful Photography A Level courses in the Country.
 This qualification is valid for Russell group or Oxbridge universities.
 Indeed, all Universities value the contrast it brings to other subjects and the inherent creative problem solving it develops.
 Students will develop practical skills as well as developing their knowledge and understanding of culture, Art history, social issues and the work and preoccupations of other artists.
 Projects and themes are often self-chosen and thus the course develops independent study skills and allows students to pursue their interests and passions.
 We have an enviable dark room with 15 enlargers that students can utilise at all points of the course.